By Anna Gay on | No Comments

 The photo below is the result of a few simple steps, including adjusting the color curves, adding two vignettes, as well as adding a color fill and gradient map.
 Lets walk through this step-by-step.

 Open your photo in Photoshop and make sure your foreground color is set to white in your side tool bar.
 Then, select Layers>New Fill Layer>Gradient.
 Press OK.

 The above dialogue box shows the settings you'll want to choose.
 First, we are going to add a white gradient to brighten the center of the photo.
 Set your gradient style to Radial, and the scale to 150% so it will cover the majority of the photo, except the outer edges.
 Press OK.
-On your Layers Palette (right of screen), set the blending mode to Overlay, and reduce the opacity.
+On your Layers Panel (right side of screen), set the blending mode to Overlay, and reduce the opacity.
 The opacity needed will depend on your photo and style, but for this example, I set it to 35%.